GoogleChrome/web.dev/src/site/content/en/learn/accessibility/forms/index.md

-Forms are considered one of the most difficult elements to get right from an accessibility perspective, as they require knowledge of all the elements we have already covered plus additional rules specific just to forms.
+Forms are considered one of the most difficult elements to get right from an accessibility perspective, as they require knowledge of all the elements we have already covered, as well as additional rules specific just to forms.
 With some understanding and time, you can make an accessible form to suit you and your users.